Home / Health Insurance / Articles / First Aid / First Aid for Electric Shock: Symptoms, Effects, Causes & Preventive Measures

 It should be noted that regardless of how severe the Electric Shock was and whether it caused any physical injuries, you should seek medical help.

-Here are some quick first-aid pointers.
+Here are some quick first aid of shock pointers.

 Call emergency number for help: Call the local emergency number immediately if you encounter an Electric Shock accident.
 Do not touch the person directly, as he may still be in contact with the electric current.
-Such incidents always require emergency medical attention, even if the injured person seems fine afterward.
+Such incidents always require emergency medical attention, even if the injured person seems fine afterwards.

 Separate the injured person from the electric current source: Try to turn off the appliance's power by unplugging it or shut off the power through the circuit breaker, or fuse box.
 If it is impossible to turn off the power, try to separate the person from the current using a non-conductive object such as a plastic or wooden stick, broom, chair, or doormat while standing on something dry and non-conductive such as a wooden board, dry newspaper or cardboard.
 If the source of current is high-voltage, then the local power company must shut them off.
 If a power line or wire falls on a car, instruct the passengers to stay inside unless a fire or explosion threatens.